-The desire for and act of burying a pet’s remains – whether in a family cemetery plot or other sacred space – is not a recent trend.
-People have been doing this for millennia, throughout the world and throughout history.
-Wherever such practices were not culturally sanctioned, it’s likely that there were still those who would have opted for a natural burial at the passing of a beloved pet.
+The desire for, and act of burying, a pet’s remains – whether in a family cemetery plot or other sacred space – is not a recent trend.
+People have been doing this for millennia throughout history and throughout the world.
+Whenever such practices were not culturally sanctioned, it’s likely that there were still those who would have opted for a sacred burial at the passing of a beloved animal companion.

 This section will present some of the more salient aspects of pet burial.
-Contact us if you’d like to submit an article.
+To submit an article, please contact us.

 Family Burial Plots